 Enjoy your next tour!
 Both your heart and brain will thank you.

-- Frame-mounted for heavier top and side loads with disk mounts
+- Frame-mounted for heavier top and side loads

 - Quick-release bag mounting system

 - Adjustable to fit most 26–29 inch bicycle frames can carry upto 25 kg (55 lb)